 Pictured above: the Roald Dahl Museum and Story Centre in Great Missenden (thanks to the Museum for supplying this image).

 Helen and Neil Matthews have lived in Prestwood, a Buckinghamshire village in the heart of the Chilterns, since 1991 and Helen is Chilterns born and bred.
 Neil won the ‘Best Unpublished’ prize in the Bradt / Independent on Sunday travel writing competition in 2008.
 His travel writing has since been published in Optima, Best of Britain, Wanderlust and other magazines, as well as in Journeys from Wimbledon Common (Palace Park Press, 2012) – a book about the places from which the Wombles took their names.
 Neil’s most recent book Victorians and Edwardians abroad: the beginning of the modern holiday (Pen & Sword, 2016) tells the story of the Polytechnic Touring Association, a successful 19th and 20th century travel agency.
-Helen was a founder member of a local conservation group and has served on the local committee of the National Trust and as a member of Chiltern District Council.
+Helen was a founder member of a local conservation group, is a member of the Chiltern Society ‘Save our Pubs’ group and has served on the committee of the Wycombe National Trust Centre and as a member of Chiltern District Council.
 Helen’s book on the illegitimate children of medieval English gentry will be published by Pen & Sword in 2019.